 As a small business owner there will come a time during operations when you would have to free an employee from the duties that they are currently assigned or the duties that are currently handed over them.
 This time could come because of a cash crunch of sorts, due to the situation of the economy or due to the personal behavior of the employee themselves, but regardless of the reason behind the firing, you need to make sure that the step is handled professionally.

 Most managers or small business owners are good at managing and leading staff, but they aren’t just built for firing.
 Any decision that requires them to communicate the unsaid to the employee can leave them in a tight spot.
 Being empathetic is one thing, and keeping an employee you don’t need and your company cannot afford is another.
-Let’s just brew up a scenario, where your company is facing bankruptcy and you have somehow gotten hold of a small business loan for yourself.
-The loan will give you some wiggle space, but you need to lower the expenses born by you on a routine basis.
+Let’s just brew up a scenario, where your company is facing bankruptcy and you have somehow gotten hold of small business funding for yourself.
+The funding will give you some wiggle space, but you need to lower the expenses born by you on a routine basis.
 This will require you to get rid of that trainer who hasn’t been doing anything substantial for the last year and a half.
-Now, you might have some empathy for them, but relieving them from their role is in the best interest of the business, and would give you an excuse to spend the money from the loan in a better manner.
+Now, you might have some empathy for them, but relieving them from their role is in the best interest of the business, and would give you an excuse to spend the money from the funding in a better manner.

 Here we mention some of the tips you can follow when it comes to firing an employee: